• Help and guidance

 People who believe

-Before your wallet’s empty, you should look for co-owners and investors who can offer you more than just capital.
-Good co-owners contribute their experience and open doors with their network.
-Do research and critically assess which investors and co-owners you want to collaborate with.
+Before the money runs out, you should look for partners or investors who can offer more than just capital.
+Good owners contribute their experience and open doors through their network.
+Do your research and critically evaluate which investors and partners you want to work with.
 This is how you avoid entering bad agreements.

 Every year we organise a meeting place DNB NXT, where we bring together entrepreneurs and investors from Norway and abroad.
 Perhaps you’ll find some potential supporters here?